onedata/onedata-documentation/docs/user-guide/tokens.md

 outside of Onezone service.

-* When a Oneprovider or Oneprovider panel service receives a request along with an access token, it is required that the token's subject user trust the service and is entitled to use it.
+* When a Oneprovider or Oneprovider panel service receives a request along with an access token, it is required that the token's subject user trusts the service and is entitled to use it.
 In case of Oneprovider, the user must be supported by the Oneprovider - must have access to at least one space that is supported by the Oneprovider, which implies bidirectional trust between the user and the